i-mkarmakar/DBlitz/README.md

 Contributions are welcome!
 To contribute:

-1. Fork the repo
+1. Fork the repository.
-2. Create a branch:
+2. Create a new branch:

    ```bash
    git checkout -b feature/YourFeatureName
    ```
-3. Commit your changes:
+3. Make your changes and commit them:

    ```bash
    git commit -m "Add YourFeatureName"